 Or the 4 star Metropolitan Hotel which has a gorgeous roof terrace just steps away from the Piazza Maggiore.

-You’ll mainly be strolling through beautiful covered walkways protecting you from the sun (or rain) or tiny, busy streets full of gorgeous shops and restaurants, you’ll want to go in each one!
+You’ll mainly be strolling through beautiful covered walkways protecting you from the sun (or rain).
+Or tiny, busy streets full of gorgeous shops and restaurants.
+You’ll want to go in each one!

 Parts of the city are pedestrianised meaning you can focus on taking in the beautiful buildings, not checking for cars.

 There’s a cute little land train which will take you up to San Luca saving your legs and I’m sure most kids would love it just for the journey!
 If you’re in Bologna with toddlers, they would absolutely love this activity.

 We arrived by train, being on our big Interrailing adventure and the central Station was just over the road from our hotel.